dan-distributive/onnx-inference-dcp/README.md

 # Distributed ONNX Model Inference on DCP
-This project demonstrates how to run batch machine learning inference on the Distributive Compute Platforml (DCP) using:
+This project demonstrates how to run batch machine learning inference on the Distributive Compute Platform (DCP) using:

 * Python preprocessing (`preprocess.py`)
 * ONNX runtime inference (`MNIST.onnx`)